-Page 38 – Mickey took a table spoon and put a drop of strawberry syrup into it.
+Page 38 – Mickey took a tablespoon and put a drop of strawberry syrup into it.
 He added a drop of cream, a squirt of soda water, and a dip of ice cream about as big as your fingernail.
 That is how you make a cricket’s strawberry soda.
 See more photos.

 Having a Chinese dinner after reading about Mario’s Chinese dinner was great fun!
 The science lab was decorated with Chinese lanterns and fans.
 We ordered take-out from a local Chinese restaurant and enjoyed trying to eat with chopsticks.
 See more photos.

 The Cricket in Times Square Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructed response writing, and skill practice.